-Facing the need to reduce staffing, Tulsa platform manufacturers Remson-Morton, ordered the layoffs of 18 of the company’s 424 employees last week.
+Facing the need to save costs following two years of losses, Tulsa platform manufacturers Ralston-Morton ordered the layoffs of 18 of the company’s 424 employees last week.
 Those impacted held varying jobs, with salaries ranging from minimum wage to the mid six-figures.
 The one thing they had in common was that they were all named Ray.

-“Our research told us that persons named Ray are less likely to succeed,” says company spokesperson Norman Fielding.
+“Our research told us that persons named Ray are less likely to contribute to a company’s success,” says Ralston-Morton spokesperson Norman Fielding.
 “And in this day and age a business can’t risk not succeeding.”

 He cited these four reasons why CEO Elizabeth Stanwell ordered the elimination of the Rays:

-• They too often refer to colleagues as “My Man.”
+- They refer to colleagues as “My Man” to the point of irritation.

 Stanwill’s decisions are rarely questioned.
-Since coming to Remson-Morton in late 2016, she has reversed a 15-year decline.
-In 2021 she led the company to its best year ever – first, by implementing the Track 73 controllable initiative, then by reducing the number of carb-based choices in the company cafeteria.
+Since assuming her role in late 2019, she has reversed a 15-year decline.
+In 2021, she led the company to its best year ever – first, by implementing the Track 73 controllable initiative, then by reducing the number of carb-based choices in the company cafeteria.

 “Becoming Ray-less is the kind of vision that will guide us to even greater heights!” says vice president Jon Wollish, who like most employees speaks glowingly of the CEO.